 Magazine

-On Press day, when we launch our long awaited Silver Desk Lamp, we will have the apprentice to England’s only remaining master silver beater, making one of our exquisite spun-silver, beaten goblets, on site.
-Silver beating is an art that is practised now by only one man, in Sheffield, and his apprentice, a precious skill that we at Rose Uniacke are proud to foster and delighted to be able to share with visitors to Craft Week.
+On Wednesday May 14th we had the apprentice to England’s only remaining master silver beater, making bowls at 76 Pimlico Road.
+Silver beating is an art that is practised now by only one man, in Sheffield, and his apprentice, a precious skill that we at Rose Uniacke are proud to foster and were delighted to be able to share with visitors to Craft Week.
+Representing the brand’s deep relationship with the beauty of wood, the maker of our Chinese chequers boards was making his solid, gently dimpled boards.

 Rose Uniacke is delighted to be once again featured in the annual House & Garden Top 100 - as part of the annual selection of the Top 100 interior designers and architects, chosen for their flair, expertise and professionalism.